jibbius/jackbarker-com-au/_posts/2017-04-26-raspberry-pi-photo-booth.markdown

 "

 ---
-This article is 'part 1' of my ['How to build a Photo Booth'][howtophotobooth] series.
+This article is 'part 1' of my 'How to build a Photo Booth' series.

 ## Back story